Accelerated Master's in Computer Science

 The program’s overall course requirements add up to as much as nine fewer credit hours than the sum total of the B.S. and M.S. taken individually.

-- Students in the Accelerated Master’s Program must complete at least 15 hours of coursework while registered in graduate status.
-Normally, this would encompass no fewer than two semesters.
+- Student must complete at least 15 credits of graduate coursework in graduate status.

 - A minimum of 141 credit hours

 - Cumulative GPA for graduate courses at least a 3.0.

 - At least 21 Computer Science credit hours beyond the requirements for the B.S. at the 500 level or above.
 At most 6 credit hours may be CSCI-Y890.
 At least 15 credit hours need to be CSCI courses for majors, and the remaining 6 credit hours may be any CSCI (excluding CSCI-A), ILS, INFO, STAT, or MATH courses at 500 level or above.
 At most 6 combined credit hours may be CSCI-Y790, Y791, Y792, Y793, or Y798.